richeeta/DEFCON33-Siriously-Leaky/README.md

 ## Repo structure

 - `Im Siriously Leaky v2.02.pdf` – lightweight PDF copy of slides (kept in repo).
 - Please see the [Releases](https://github.com/richeeta/DEFCON33-Siriously-Leaky/releases/tag/v2.02) page for all PoCs and the final `.pptx`.
-(Note: The PoC videos included individually, but the `.pptx` file also includes all PoCs.)
+(Note: The PoC videos have been added individually, but the `.pptx` file also includes all PoC videos, screenshots, and diagrams.)

 ## Notes